ChristianLisle/COM-S-327/DEVELOPERS.md

 `step` performs a single step on the `CellularAutomaton`.
 The function takes parameters; `unsigned char (*rule)(CellularAutomaton*, int , int )` pointer to function representing the rule to be performed.

 `displayCA` utilizes an already connected `GraphicsClient` object to display the current state of the `CellularAutomaton`.
-The function takes parameters; `GraphicsClient` object.
+The function takes parameters; `GraphicsClient` object, `unsigned int` size of display container.

+`setCell` sets the value of a cell given an index and state.
+The function takes parameters; `unsigned int` x index, `unsigned int` y index, `unsigned int` state.

+`getCells` returns a pointer to the address of the `unsigned char` representing the cells of the Cellular Automaton.

 #### [`GraphicsClient.h`](GraphicsClient.h)

-This is the header file which defines the `GraphicsClient` class and all functions contained in `GraphicsClient.cpp` file, so they are readily accessable to files such as `main.cpp`.
+This is the header file which defines the `GraphicsClient` class and all functions contained in `GraphicsClient.cpp` file, so they are readily accessable to files such as `casimulator.cpp`.

 #### [`GraphicsClient.cpp`](GraphicsClient.cpp)